moby/moby/docs/sources/userguide/trust.md

 trust server own only a subset and is not authorized to sign on the content it received.

-- Do revocations need to stay around longer to act as limiters on permissive scopes (grant all to subtree except a specific element)?
+- Do revocations need to stay around longer to ensure that any grant, even ones unknown by the trust server, are overrode?

-### Open source implementation
-Currently no open source implementation of the Trust Server exists.
-Once a pluggable backend interface is designed it may be easily built using libtrust.

 ## libtrust
 Libtrust provides a Go implementation of the trust graph for use as a local